Canadian owned & operated·XPEL certified installer·Toronto & the GTA

 Neighbourhoods served: Unionville, Cornell, Cathedraltown, Markville, Berczy Village.

 Markham's detached executive homes — especially the ravine-backing lots in Unionville and Cathedraltown — share the same vulnerability: oversized rear glass, low ambient light, and easy back-yard access.
 York Regional Police data consistently shows these lots as the highest-frequency targets in the area.
 Clear Guard runs weekly Markham dispatches.
 Every assessment includes a walk of the full rear of the home — patio doors, kitchen glass, walkouts — before any quote is given.
-Typical Markham scope: 14 mil film across rear glass, door fortification on front and patio entries, and strike-plate upgrades throughout.
+Typical Markham scope: 14 mil film across rear glass, door fortification on front and patio entries, and door hardware upgrades throughout.

 How it has changed